sldimitrov/Projects/README.md

 # Projets 🖥️
-In this repository there are my all of my projects I had created during my development as a Software Engineer.
+In this repository there are my all of my projects that I had created during my development as a Software Engineer.
 This is just the beggining, stay tuned for more!🌐

 My name - Slavi Dimitrov⚡